 According to Dirk Hendrick, the CP9, CPL, CP5, and CP10 are all very similar to each other internally; and swapping capacitor "C12" from 1nF to 470pF will get you this bass version, the BP5.

 If you get one of these pedals for free or very cheap, you will be pleasantly surprised by how very good it sounds (at low sustain settings).
 If you pay much for it, you will be disappointed by the junky plastic cheapness of the construction.
-The footswitch is not "true bypass", and it loses a bit of the highs in bypass, but otherwise it sounds decent.
+The footswitch is not "true bypass", and it loses a bit of the highs when bypassed.